 -- Thomas Jefferson

-ABOVE: Commander Cliford Waller (left) speaks to the zoning hearing board as VFW attorney Lawrence Bolind looks on.
+Commander Cliford Waller (left) speaks at a February Hopewell Township Zoning Hearing Board hearing as VFW attorney Lawrence Bolind looks on.

-Hopewell Township contends that a gun range at the local VFW post is not a permitted use under its zoning regulations has been overturned by its zoning hearing board.
+A contention by Hopewell Township that a gun range at the local VFW post is not a permitted use under its zoning regulations has been overturned by its zoning hearing board.

-The local VFW post, which operates a rifle range, argues that such a facility is legal because it falls under the zoning code’s allowance for recreation.
+The post had argued that the range is legal because it falls under the zoning code's allowance for recreation.

 Neighbors of the Stone Quarry Road post have complained about noise from the range, with those complaints becoming more frequent as range activity has increased in recent years.